Interesting Bedfellows: Why a Teaming of HR and Marketing Makes Sense

 It’s also essential for Marketing to internally share the company’s promises with employees before communicating with the external market.
 BMW has had great success motivating employees by sharing its advertising campaigns with employees before they hit the general market.
 Successful brand alignment will help employees and the company as a whole to naturally act on-brand with an on-brand customer experience to follow.

 The monitoring and management of HR and Marketing’s collaborative efforts is ongoing, and the two should provide updates on progress and relevant information regularly.
 While HR should continue to monitor the pulse of employees, Marketing must stay focused to deliver against the needs of the company’s stakeholders.
-Summing Up

 HR and Marketing might not be natural bedfellows, but experience proves their cooperation increases successful recruiting, overall employee understanding and support of the brand.
 With a simple formula of communication and coordination, companies can create a strong foundation to build a compelling brand, a strong culture and drive significant business impact.